How to Create an Emergency Evacuation Plan That Saves Lives [+ Template]

 9. Train your team

-Once you have your complete plan documented, you need to train your employees in how to follow the plan.
+Once you’ve documented your plan, you need to train your employees in how to carry it out.
 This is where it becomes muscle memory.
 You can start with online training and tabletop exercises to teach your teams the steps and practice their response in theory.
-But it’s also good to run full-scale evacuation drills, so your employees know what the evacuation plan looks like in person.
-This is also a great chance to test out your alarm system.
+But it’s also good to run full-scale emergency evacuation drills so your employees and your emergency response team understand the evacuation plan in practice.

 Practice Makes Prepared